bitsofcotton/p0/README.md

     # N.B. we need first some initial unstable prediction point depends on
     #      n on n-markov and status blocks shown in data stream.
     # N.B. we need large and large accuracy to continue long and long range.
+    # N.B. we predict twice to remove periodical result.

 # Proof
 If original function is in C1, there exists F(z,&theta;) := f(z+\bar{z})+i\*f(z-\bar{z})\*tan(&theta;) in C1 on z in C.